hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

     startup-script metadata key on the created instance and thus the two mechanisms are not allowed to be used simultaneously.
-Users are free to use either mechanism - the only distinction is that this separate attribute willl cause a recreate on modification.
+Users are free to use either mechanism - the only distinction is that this separate attribute will cause a recreate on modification.
 On import, `metadata_startup_script` will be set, but `metadata.startup-script` will not - if you choose to use the other mechanism, you will see a diff immediately after import, which will cause a destroy/recreate operation.
 You may want to modify your state file manually